ScaleIT-Org/documentation/source/appguideline.md

 Notes on the features of the App Skeleton:

-* The logo located at /src/assets/logo.png will be automatically converted to all white - keep in mind to create a version with transparent background.
+* The logo located at /src/assets/logo.png will be automatically converted to all white - keep in mind to create a version with transparent background, too.

 #### Standalones
 If you want to run everything local without the docker virtualization read the following section.

-The following step is separated into two independent sections for the two backend versions:
+The next step is separated into two independent sections for the two backend versions:
 ____
 ###### - NodeJS
 Clone the NodeJS-Backend template: